What kinds of spiders can you find in Oregon?

 - They sometimes have patterns of different colors on their body.

-- Females are larger than males, but females have a bulb-like abdomen, and males do not.
+- Females are larger than males.
+Females also have a bulb-like abdomen that males lack.

 These spiders are found in Oregon NEAR PEOPLE!

 I know that I always find them in my garage!
-It always surprises me how small Common House Spiders really are, as they are generally only between 5 and 6 millimeters (0.20 and 0.24 in) long.
+It always surprises me how small Common House Spiders are, as they are generally only between 5 and 6 millimeters long.

-Even though there are probably a few of them in your house right now, you shouldn’t hate Common House Spiders.
-They are actually helpful because they feed on small insects and pests in your houses like flies, ants, and mosquitos.
+Even though there are probably a few in your house right now, you shouldn’t hate Common House Spiders.
+They are actually helpful because they feed on small insects and pests in your house, like flies, ants, and mosquitos.

-Even though they are relatively docile, bites do occur mostly due to their close proximity to humans.
-But have no fear, their venom is not dangerous in the least.
+They are relatively docile spiders, but bites do occur mostly due to their proximity to humans.
+But have no fear; their venom is not dangerous in the least.

-#19.
-Harvestmen Spider (Daddy Longlegs)
+#11.
+Harvestmen (Daddy Longlegs)